ppy/osu-wiki/wiki/Installation/en.md

 3. While the installer is running, there is a ten second period to allow you to select the installation location.
     - If you want to change it, click on the text underneath the word, "Hi!" and select the installation location.
     - osu! will be installed to that location when the timer is done.
-4. When the installer is completed, osu! will start up right after. osu!direct will be used to download some starter beatmaps for you.
+4. When the installer is completed, osu! will start up. osu!direct will be used to download some starter beatmaps for you.
 5. osu! will prompt you to sign in or register.
-    - If you have an account already, sign in.
+    - If you already have an account, sign in.
-    - If you need to register, see [Registration](/wiki/Registration), then sign in.
+    - If you need to register, see [Registration](/wiki/Registration).

 ## Adding beatmapsets